SteveDunn/Vogen/docs/nuget-readme.md

 # What is the package?

-This is a _semi_-opinionated library which is a Source Generator to generate [Value Objects](https://wiki.c2.com/?ValueObject).
+This is a _semi_-opinionated library which is a Source Generator to generate [value objects](https://wiki.c2.com/?ValueObject).
-The main goal is that the Value Objects generated have almost the same speed and memory performance as using primitives.
+The main goal is that the value objects generated have almost the same speed and memory performance as using primitives.

-The Value Objects wrap simple primitives such as `int`, `string`, `double` etc.
+The value objects wrap simple primitives such as `int`, `string`, `double` etc.

 To get started, add this package, and add a type such as: